PeterStaev/nativescript-purchase/README.md

 This command automatically installs the necessary files, as well as stores nativescript-purchase as a dependency in your project's package.json file.

-In order to get intellisense and make TypeScript compile without problems, add the following to your `references.d.ts`:
+In order to get IntelliSense and make TypeScript compile without problems, add the following to your `references.d.ts`:
 ```typescript
 /// <reference path="./node_modules/nativescript-purchase/nativescript-purchase.d.ts" />
 ```

 ## Configuration
-In order your in-app purchases to be recognized by the plugin you must configure those on the Google/iTunes side.
+In order for your in-app purchases to be recognized by the plugin, you must configure those on the Google/iTunes side.
 You can check the [in-depth tutorials](#in-depth-tutorial) at the bottom of the page to see how to do it step-by-step.

 ## API